mdzk-rs/mdzk/README.md

 ### Pre-compiled binaries

-On the [Releases](https://github.com/mdzk-rs/mdzk/releases) page, you can find pre-compiled binaries for Linux (x86).
+On the [Releases](https://github.com/mdzk-rs/mdzk/releases) page, you can find pre-compiled binaries for Windows and Linux (x86).

 ## Getting started